best-practice-and-impact/govcookiecutter/{{ cookiecutter.repo_name }}/docs/contributor_guide/pre_commit_hooks.md

 ```

 When you run this command, you'll enter an interactive console and be presented with a list of high-entropy string
-and/or anything which _could_ be a secret, and asked to verify whether or not this is the case.
-By doing this, the hook
+and/or anything which _could_ be a secret, and asked to verify whether this is the case.
+By doing this, the hook will
-will be in a position to know if you're later committing any _new_ secrets to the repo and it will be able to alert you
+be in a position to know if you're later committing any _new_ secrets to the repo, and it will be able to alert you
 accordingly.

 ### If `pre-commit` detects secrets during commit